pulumi/docs/content/registry/packages/kubernetes/how-to-guides/kubernetes-py-nginx.md

 title: "Stateless Application Using a Deployment | Python"
 h1: "Stateless Application Using a Deployment"
 linktitle: "Stateless Application Using a Deployment"
-meta_desc: "Stateless Application Using a Deployment how-to guide using py"
+meta_desc: "Stateless Application Using a Deployment How-to Guide using Python"
 no_edit_this_page: true
 cloud: kubernetes
 language: py